iann0036/tf-cfn-provider/docs/providers/google/SqlDatabaseInstance.md

 ### Fn::GetAtt

-`FirstIpAddress` - The first IPv4 address of the addresses assigned.
-This is.
+`SelfLink` - The URI of the created resource.

-`ConnectionName` - The connection name of the instance to be used in connection strings.
+`ConnectionName` - The connection name of the instance to be used in.

+`ServiceAccountEmailAddress` - The service account email address assigned to the.

 `IpAddress.0.ipAddress` - The IPv4 address assigned.

 `IpAddress.0.timeToRetire` - The time this IP address will be retired, in RFC.

 `IpAddress.0.type` - The type of this IP address.
-A PRIMARY address is an address that can accept incoming connections.
-An OUTGOING address is the source address of connections originating from the instance, if supported.
-A PRIVATE address is an address for an instance which has been configured to use private networking see: [Private IP](https://cloud.google.com/sql/docs/mysql/private-ip).

-`SelfLink` - The URI of the created resource.
+`FirstIpAddress` - The first IPv4 address of any type assigned.
+This is to.

+`PublicIpAddress` - The first public (`PRIMARY`) IPv4 address assigned.
+This is.

+`PrivateIpAddress` - The first private (`PRIVATE`) IPv4 address assigned.
+This is.

 `Settings.version` - Used to make sure changes to the `Settings` block are.